lkuper/dissertation/talks/defense.md

 ## (two styles of CRDTs)

+[TODO: see if there's a cute illustration I can use]

+[TODO: revise this; I probably don't need to go into detail about this.
+Instead, just hit the high points of chapter 5.]

 Now, as a brief digression, it turns out that there are two styles of specifying CRDTs.

 The style I was just talking about is called the "convergent" or "state-based" style, and these are what are known as CvRDTs.
 To specify a CvRDT, you specify the states that a replica can take on, and you specify a join operation on states, so that set of states together with that operation form a lattice, and a replica can converge with a remote replica by taking the join of its local state and the remote replica's state.